dharmesh-Prajapati/TestingFrameworksInJava/README.md

 2. Package name with AUT_TestProjectIO contains page object class (implemented with POM PageFactory) for selenium testing.
    Package name with AUT_TestProjectIO.TC contains "TestScript" and "TestCaseHelper" to validate Login Functionality.

+3. Package name with AUT_NewToursWebPage contains page object class (implemented with POM PageFactory) for selenium testing.
+   Package name with AUT_NewToursWebPage.TC contains "TestScript" and "TestCaseHelper" for testscripts.

+   P.S. one framework contains 3 testing application/